BeadCat/beadcat.github.io/README.md

 # Bead Cat Craft

-** Educational and educational applications for children and teenagers, as well as their parents.
+** Educational applications for children and teenagers, as well as their parents.
 Assistance in preparing for school **

 ## Our projects
 <img src="images/chytalochka/logo_en.png" width="250">